-Volume is how many shares (or contracts) exchange hands in a stock (or futures contract) over a specific time period.
-It's a key metric because it lets traders know the liquidity level of an asset--how easy it is get into or out of a position close to the current price (which frequently changes).
+In trading, the terminology volume represents the number of units that change hands for stocks or futures contracts over a specific time period.
+Traders rely on it as a key metric because it lets them know the liquidity level of an asset, and how easily they can get into or out of a position close to the current price, which can be a moving target.

 Buying Volume and Selling Volume

-The higher the volume the easier it is to buy and sell large (or small) quantities of stock, because other traders are there to fulfill the other side of the trade.
+The higher the volume, the easier time you'll have buying and selling large or small quantities of stock, because other traders are in the market, waiting to fulfill the other side of your trade.

-For each transaction there must be a buyer and seller.
-To buy a seller must sell to you, and to sell a buyer must buy from you.
+Each transaction must have a buyer and seller.
+To buy a stock, for example, a seller must sell to you, and for you to sell, a buyer must buy from you.

 This leads to some confusion because you'll often hear phrases like:

 - The sellers are in control.

 Buyers have control when the price gets pushed higher.
 Buy volume occurs at the offer price, and represents the lowest advertised price at which sellers will part with their shares.
 When someone buys shares at the current offer price, it shows that someone desires the stock and represents buying volume.

 Sellers have more control when the price gets pushed lower.
 Sell volume occurs at the bid price.
 The bid represents the highest advertised price buyers will buy at.
 If someone wants to sell at the bid price, it shows that the seller doesn't desire the stock and this demonstrates an example of selling volume.